Yankees' Weissert 'OK' after HBPs on 1st 2 pitches in debut - WHIZ News

 From the first pitch he threw, it was pretty painful to watch — and painful for Oakland hitters, too.

 Weissert plunked Jonah Bride with his first offering.
 Then he balked.
 After that he nailed Skye Bolt with his second pitch, prompting the A’s hitter to slam down his bat.
-Bolt went on the 10-day injured list Friday with a partially dislocated patella tendon in his right knee.
+Bolt went on the 10-day injured list Friday with a right knee injury after feeling his kneecap slide.
+It wasn’t considered serious.

 After a pair of one-out walks, with Weissert’s last pitch going to the backstop, he was done.
 Pulled by manager Aaron Boone with the Yankees ahead 13-2 in the seventh inning, Weissert made the exceedingly long trudge from the mound to the dugout at the Coliseum.